wwh0411/FedMABench/README.md

 # FedMABench: Benchmarking Mobile Agents on Decentralized Heterogeneous User Data

+## 🎉 News
+We are happy to share that FedMABench is accepted to EMNLP 2025 main conference, oral !

 ## 📝 Introduction
 **FedMABench** is an open-source benchmark for federated training and evaluation of *mobile agents*, specifically designed for heterogeneous scenarios.